 The book and music section is surrounded by original art and prints.
 We have living history supplies for mountain men, plus Civil War and American Indian crafts.
 Musicians play on many weekends.

-We have an old west, living history, 1890 Saloon Museum, which is open every Saturday.
-We serve old-time soda and family fun.
-The second Saturday of every month, we have a shootout.
+We have an old west, living history, 1890s Saloon Museum, which is open every Saturday.
+We serve old-time soda pop and family fun.
+The second Saturday of every month, we have a shoot out.
 Admission is free.

 Blackwater is three miles north of I-70, at Exit 89.